ggrl/Wazzap_messenger/README.md

 ## Setup - local

-To use the chat locally, run the server from the, where the 'server.py' and 'users.dat' are located. (e.g. 'python3 server.py')
+To use the chat locally, run the server from the folder, where the 'server.py' and 'users.dat' are located. (e.g. 'python3 server.py')

 Run the client and choose 1, if asked if you want to connect locally or remotely.